astrophpeter/SFH-COSMOS/README.md

 All of this analysis was performed using [ULTRA-VISTA catalog data](https://www.strw.leidenuniv.nl/galaxyevolution/ULTRAVISTA/Ultravista/K-selected.html), Galaxy Zoo Hubble Morpholgy data, Overdensity data from Darvish et al (2015) [1].

-* ```GalaxyZoo.fits``` Obtained from Brooke Simmons - Galaxy Zoo morpholgical data - note this does not include debiased vote fractions, in orted to select a good sample of galaxy with particular feature see Galaxy zoo data paper.
+* ```GalaxyZoo.fits``` Obtained from Brooke Simmons - Galaxy Zoo morpholgical data - note this does not include debiased vote fractions, in orted to select a good sample of galaxy with particular feature see Galaxy zoo data paper [3].

 * ```Darvish2015.xml``` Obtained from the Darvish et al (2015) paper [1] - relevant column is 'logdel' which is the overdensity values $\log(1+\delta)$.
 Note this overdensity was calculated using a technique called Voronoi Tessellation.